64nYm3d3/Vanguard/Vanguard Code.md

 # Vanguard
-Mockup for building vanguard decks in TTS, TTS requires an images to be in specific format
+Mockup pseudo code for building vanguard decks in TTS, TTS requires an images to be in specific format

 7x images a row ending with <p style='clear: both;'>